 By Janika LeMaitre, Certified Business Etiquette & Personal Brand Consultant

-I love what I do for work; I help people confidently stand-out!
+I love what I do for work; I help people confidently stand-out with a clear direction!
 My expertise is with modern business etiquette, personal brand building, and reputation self-management–I'm on a mission to guide people on investing in their professional selves.
 Over the years, it occurred to me that the term "building your brand" no longer refers to what one does to promote a business.
 Instead, to my mind, it means creating a personal identity and image that matches how people think of you.
 Like it or not, you as an individual are now expected to construct a brand around your unique traits.
 Amazon's Jeff Bezos said it best, "Your brand is what other people say about you when you're not in the room."

 Now, I want you to picture who you were ten years ago.
 Thanks to your cell cycles, your skin is different, your hair continues to grow, and overall you have physically changed because your cell cycle determines the inevitable process of aging.
 The good news is that your mind continues to develop.